-POLS 314A - Governmental Power and U.S. Constitutional Law (3)
+POLS 314 - Governmental Power and U.S. Constitutional Law (3)

 An examination of how the Supreme Court interprets the U.S. Constitution in the area of the scope and limitations on governmental power.
+A research paper is optional.

 Prerequisite: Sophomore standing.
 Offered: Spring, odd years.